Incremental encoder: Open collector

-Open collector drivers operate over a wide range of signal voltages and often can sink significant output current, making them useful for directly driving current loops, opto-isolators and fiber optic transmitters.
+Open collector drivers (using an NPN transistor or open drain drivers using an n-type MOSFET) allow operation over a wide range of signal voltages and often can sink significant output current, making them useful for directly driving current loops, opto-isolators and fiber optic transmitters.

 Because it cannot source current, the output of an open-collector driver must be connected to a positive DC voltage through a pull-up resistor.
 Some encoders provide an internal resistor for this purpose; others do not and thus require an external pull-up resistor.
 In the latter case, the resistor typically is located near the encoder interface to improve noise immunity.

 The encoder's high-level logic signal voltage is determined by the voltage applied to the pull-up resistor (VOH in the schematic), whereas the low-level output current is determined by both the signal voltage and load resistance (including pull-up resistor).
-When the driver switches from the low to the high logic level, the load resistance and circuit capacitance act together to form a low-pass filter, which stretches (increases) the signal's rise time and thus limits its maximum frequency.
-For this reason, open collector drivers typically are not used when the encoder will output high frequencies.
+When the driver switches from the low to the high logic level, the load resistance and circuit capacitance act together to form a low-pass filter, which stretches (increases) the signal's rise time and thus limits its maximum switching frequency.

 Mechanical

 Mechanical (or contact) incremental encoders use sliding electrical contacts to directly generate the A and B output signals.
 Typically, the contacts are electrically connected to signal ground when closed so that the outputs will be "driven" low, effectively making them mechanical equivalents of open collector drivers and therefore subject to the same signal conditioning requirements (i.e. external pull-up resistor).

-The maximum output frequency is limited by the same factors that affect open-collector outputs, and further limited by contact bounce – which must be filtered by the encoder interface – and by the operating speed of the mechanical contacts, thus making these devices impractical for high frequency operation.
+The maximum output frequency is limited by the same factors that affect open-collector outputs, and further limited by contact bounce (which must be filtered) and by the operating speed of the mechanical contacts, thus making these devices impractical for high frequency operation.
 Furthermore, the contacts experience mechanical wear under normal operation, which limits the life of these devices.
-On the other hand, mechanical encoders are relatively inexpensive because they have no internal, active electronics.
-Taken together, these attributes make mechanical encoders a good fit for low duty, low frequency applications.
+On the other hand, mechanical encoders may be relatively inexpensive and have no internal, active electronics.
+These attributes make mechanical encoders a good fit for hand-operated controls (e.g. volume controls in audio equipment and voltage controls in bench power supplies) and a variety of other low duty, low frequency applications.

-PCB- and panel-mounted mechanical incremental encoders are widely used as hand-operated controls in electronic equipment.
-Such devices are used as volume controls in audio equipment, as voltage controls in bench power supplies, and for a variety of other functions.